Social Media Is Bad for Artists (And We All Know It)

 Why social media is bad for artists trying to get their work seen

-Let’s start with the essential flaws Instagram & Co. have as platforms – the way they are set up makes it hard for small, independent artists to succeed.
+Let’s start with the essential flaws Instagram & Co. have as platforms.
+The way they are set up makes it hard for small, independent artists to succeed.

 Social media has become an (unpaid) full-time job

-Is all that unpaid work really paying off?
-How many sales do you actually make through social media?
+- How many sales do you actually make through social media?

 Your content disappears

-Your chances to even reach the feed of your followers are low.
-Depending on the platform, your content is gone within minutes or days.
-Worst of all, your content on social media is not searchable.
+Due to algorithms, your chances of reaching the feed of your followers are low in the first place.
+And depending on the platform, your content is gone within minutes or days.

 Effectively, you disappear